Machine Learning Algorithms

 Linear Regression

-Linear regression is considered the least complex but most widely used machine learning algorithm, whose main application is in the prediction of a dependent continuous variable based on one or more independent variables.
+Linear regression is considered the least complex but most widely used machine learning algorithm.
+Its main application is predicting a dependent continuous variable based on one or more independent variables.

-The model proposed by this algorithm represents a linear equation describing the relationship between variables.
-It seeks the best-fit line that has minimum error for actual and predicted values.
-Owing to its simplicity and effectiveness, this linear regression has popular applications in sales forecasting, risk assessment, and trend analysis.
+This algorithm’s model represents a linear equation describing the relationship between variables.
+It seeks the best-fit line with the minimum error for actual and predicted values.
+Due to its simplicity and effectiveness, linear regression has popular applications in sales forecasting, risk assessment, and trend analysis.

 The formula for a simple linear regression is: